History of Austria: Albertinian line (1379–1457)

 In 1379 Albert III retained Austria proper, ruling till 1395.
 He was succeeded by his son Albert IV (1395–1404) and grandson Albert V (1404–1439) who regained the imperial throne for the Habsburgs and through his territorial acquisitions was set to become one of the most powerful rulers in Europe had he not died when he did, leaving only a posthumous heir, born four months later (Ladislaus the Posthumous 1440–1457).
 Instead it was Ladislaus' guardian and successor, the Leopoldian Frederick V the Peaceful (1457–1493) who benefited.
 The Albertinian line having become extinct, the title now passed back to the Leopoldians.
-Frederick was so aware of the potential of being the young Ladislaus' guardian that he refused to let him rule independently upon reaching majority (12 in Austria at the time) and had to be forced to release him by the Austrian Estates (League of Mailberg 1452).
+Frederick was so aware of the potential of being the young Ladislaus' guardian that he refused to let him rule independently upon reaching majority (12 in Austria at the time).

+At the beginning of September 1452, after besieging Frederick in Wiener Neustadt, the Mailberger Bund (League of Mailberg, a union of provincial estates) secured the extradition of Ladislaus.
+On 6 September 1452, Count Ulrich von Cilli and the young Ladislaus made a ceremonial entry into Vienna.